AdrianaPineda/labs/swiftdata/README.md

 ### Bindable

-In order edit an `Account`, we have a bindable property on the edit view, which will show the current model state and update it if the user makes any changes:
+In order edit an `Account`, we have a bindable property on the edit view, which will show the current model state and update it if the user makes any changes.
+It's no different from editing an observable class

 ```swift
 struct EditAccountView: View {